 - Parsley for garnish

-- Rinse the chicken under cold water and dry thoroughly with paper towels.
-Then put the chicken breast side up on a roasting rack in a roasting pan.
+- Then put the chicken breast side up on a roasting rack in a roasting pan.

 - Stuff chicken with the lemon garlic, onion and rosemary sprigs.